Happiness Hacks

 - Mind Plan is an NHS quiz which gives you personalised advice based on your answers to just 5 questions, each with an option to swap out bits if they don’t work for you.

-- Make a self-soothe box: make a box filled with all the things which ground you or make you feel safe and calm
+- Make a self-care box: make a box filled with all the things which ground you or make you feel safe and calm.
+This link helps you get started with ideas and also explains how it might help.

 - Write a letter to your future self.
 This service allows you to delay an email for 1-3 years, write down your feelings, and see how much you’ve changed when you open it.